microsoft/DeepSpeed/docs/_tutorials/megatron.md

 ## DeepSpeed Evaluation using GPT-2

-DeepSpeed enables training very large models effectively via the advanced [ZeRO optimizer](https://arxiv.org/abs/1910.02054v2) version 2 that we refer to as ZeRO-2.
+DeepSpeed enables training very large models effectively via the advanced [ZeRO optimizer](https://arxiv.org/abs/1910.02054v2).
+In February, we released a sub-set of optimizations from ZeRO in DeepSpeed that performs optimizer state partitioning.
+We refer to them as ZeRO-1.
+In May, 2020 we extended ZeRO-1 in DeepSpeed to include additional optimizations from ZeRO including gradient and activation partitioning, as well as contiguous memory optimizations.
+We refer to this release as ZeRO-2.

 ZeRO-2 significantly reduces the memory footprint for training large models which means large models can be trained with i) less model parallelism and ii) larger batch sizes.
 A lower model parallelism degree improves training efficiency by increasing the granularity of the computation such as the matrix